ariyachlt/Intro_IM/finalProject/journal.md

 - acceleration makes it too easy because then it just depends on who pressed the button first
 - add max acceleration that if reached car "crashes" for a few seconds or move back X amount of pixels?

+**Saturday April 24, 2021** \
+- added max acceleration such that if any players reaches that max acceleration, car moves back goes back and start from the bottom
+- added function to also fall back down when the players lets go of the switch just to add another level of complexity

+**Sunday April 25, 2021**
+- change of idea, new game
+- still two player
+- something that uses the function of acceleration that I already coded for
+- after thinking, some game that has to do with keeping the balls within some bound in the middle of the screen / earn the most points depending one position of the screen

+**Monday April 26, 2021**
+- decided it needed a concept --> adapted from a dart board and the game
+- created the board background aesthetic

+**Tuesday April 27, 2021**
+- added game functions